Hannibal046/Awesome-LLM/README.md

 - [FastChat](https://github.com/lm-sys/FastChat) - A distributed multi-model LLM serving system with web UI and OpenAI-compatible RESTful APIs.
 - [MindSQL](https://github.com/Mindinventory/MindSQL) - A python package for Txt-to-SQL with self hosting functionalities and RESTful APIs compatible with proprietary as well as open source LLM.
 - [SkyPilot](https://github.com/skypilot-org/skypilot) - Run LLMs and batch jobs on any cloud.
 Get maximum cost savings, highest GPU availability, and managed execution -- all with a simple interface.
+- [QA-Pilot](https://github.com/reid41/QA-Pilot) - An interactive chat project that leverages Ollama/OpenAI/MistralAI LLMs for rapid understanding and navigation of GitHub code repository or compressed file resources
+- [Shell-Pilot](https://github.com/reid41/shell-pilot) - Interact with LLM using Ollama models(or openAI, mistralAI)via pure shell scripts on your Linux(or MacOS) system, enhancing intelligent system management without any dependencies
 - [vLLM](https://github.com/vllm-project/vllm) - A high-throughput and memory-efficient inference and serving engine for LLMs
 - [Text Generation Inference](https://github.com/huggingface/text-generation-inference) - A Rust, Python and gRPC server for text generation inference.
 Used in production at [HuggingFace](https://huggingface.co/) to power LLMs api-inference widgets, HFOIL Licence.
 - [Haystack](https://haystack.deepset.ai/) - an open-source NLP framework that allows you to use LLMs and transformer-based models from Hugging Face, OpenAI and Cohere to interact with your own data.